 Description of your production plan, creative team, and information about project status to date.
 (Recommend 2 paragraphs).

 Information about your target audience and distribution plans.
 Remember, this grant is primarily intended for filmmakers to make a film for the festival circuit and use to generate future interest in the director’s work.
 (Recommend 1 paragraph).

-Not to exceed one (1) page total.
-Paragraph biographies (no resumes, please) of key personnel (e.g., director, writer, director of photography, editor).
-Emphasis should be on relevant experience, film credits, accolades.
+Paragraph biographies (no resumes, please) of key personnel (e.g., director, writer, director of photography, editor)

 It is required that you include a finished script with your application.
 This should be a reading version, not a shooting script - we don’t need to know where you intend to use a dutch angle, etc.